siemens/LightweightCmpRa/doc/config/README.md

 Embedding [JSON](http://json-schema.org/) in YAML is also supported.
 A configuration file is structured in hierarchical sections holding

 * key/value pairs.
-This scalar value is a numeric, string, boolean or binary constant.
+This scalar value is a numeric, string, Boolean or binary constant.
 * key/array pairs.
 The value, also called list, tuple, vector, sequence holds multiple values.
 * Key/object pairs.
 The subordinate objects may have scalar, array or object values.